 Monitoring Mother Nature

-The footage from the video cameras and data from the real-time GPS tracking systems was successfully uploaded online last year, allowing viewers and fans to watch a real-time footage of a tornado over Google Earth.
-Storm Chasers is hoping that they can have the same success with the GPS technology and surveillance style video cameras to record and stream live footage of hurricanes, ice storms, and other intense and severe storms.
+The footage from the video cameras and data from the real-time GPS tracking systems was successfully uploaded online last year, allowing viewers and fans to watch real-time footage of a tornado over Google Earth.
+Storm Chasers is hoping that they can have the same success with GPS technology and surveillance-style video cameras to record and stream live footage of hurricanes, ice storms, and other intense and severe storms.

-The GPS monitoring devices, such as the SilverCloud GPS, used to monitor tornadoes are also used to keep track of storm chasers who are hunting down the powerful weather formations in their vehicles.
+The GPS personal trackers, such as the SpaceHawk mini GPS, used to monitor tornadoes are also used to keep track of storm chasers who are hunting down the powerful weather formations in their vehicles.
 The fleet management tool allows people in a command center to make certain those working in the field are safe, as the vehicle tracking systems report live location data every few seconds.

 Are you a fan of Storm Chasers or other Discovery Channel Programming?

 Would you watch the live streaming storm footage captured by GPS tracking system technology and video cameras?

 Could the live footage help alert residents in high-risk areas, such as tornado alley, of pending storms moving in their area

 Matthew is a freelance writer who is passionate about technology, music, photography, and decentralized finance.